Cooking Mama 5: Bon Appétit!: Setting

 Cooking Mama 5: Bon Appétit! takes place primarily in the kitchen of Mama's shop.
 Throughout the game, the player will visit different locations in the shop, including the foyer, the kitchen, the backyard, the garden, the playroom of Mama's presumed child, and the patio.
 The player will also visit the beach during a minigame.

 Reception

-Cooking Mama 5: Bon Appétit! received mixed reviews from users and critics, often noting a lack of progression and coherency between dishes, and repetition of the Cooking Mama formula without any increase in difficulty or innovation of the core mechanics.
+Cooking Mama 5: Bon Appétit! received mixed reviews from users and critics, often noting a lack of progression and coherence between dishes, and repetition of the Cooking Mama formula without any increase in difficulty or innovation of the core mechanics.
 The game was praised for its accessibility to younger players and inclusion of Dojo Mode giving players the option to increase the pace of the game.